A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

 I cut my pieces in about thirty minutes.

-So isn't my Chagall-inspired Japanese blouse beautiful?
+So isn't my Chagall blouse with a Japanese twist beautiful?

-For your information, we have plenty of Japanese fabrics waiting for you and your future creations.
+For your information, we have plenty of Japanese fabrics just waiting for you and your future creations.

 So all that's left to do is get started!
 Grab your needles!